fresns/docs/wiki/en-US/extensions/plugin/artisan.md

 - `/plugins/DemoPlugin/` Physically deletion the folder.
 - `/public/assets/plugins/DemoPlugin/` Physically deletion the folder.
 - Remove the plugin composer dependency package (skip if the main application or another plugin is in use)
-- Logically deletion the value of the record where the `unikey` column of the `plugins` table is `DemoPlugin`.
+- Logically deletion the value of the record where the `fskey` column of the `plugins` table is `DemoPlugin`.

 ## Management